inferno986return/python-pcep/Module3.md

 ### Boolean order of operations

-Much like the mathematical operators from Section 2, logical operators are evaluated in a fixed order.
+Much like how mathematical operators use `PEMDAS`, logical operators are also evaluated in a fixed order.
 You could use the mnemonic `NAXO`:

 1. **N**OT
 2. **A**ND